25k, 50k

 Maps & Course Info

-50k - 4323’ gain | map | stations | cX Rating™️: 257.0 / Very Hard
+50k - 3901’ gain | map | stations | cX Rating™️: 244.3.0 / Very Hard

 Actual mileage = 31.1 Mile

-The 2024 50k course starts and finishes at Prude Ranch.
+The 2025 50k course starts and finishes at Prude Ranch.
 The first 5 miles will have 800 feet of climbing, then a flat(ish) couple miles before descending down into Sheep Pens Gulch.
 You’ll cross under the highway, then enter Davis Mountains State Park.
 The Montezuma Quail Trail takes you up to our steepest section of the course: the Indian Lodge climb!
-You’ll descend fast down a technical trail to Indian Lodge, where you’ll turn around and run back up that beast!
-The race course will take you to Skyline and then make our classic loop through Fort Davis (past all the old historic buildings) and back down the CCC trail.
-You’ll retrace your steps back under the highway, and then take the most direct route back to Prude Ranch!
+You’ll run to the top of the climb and drop down behind the Indian Lodge.
+From there you’ll cut through the Indian Lodge parking lot and onto the park road for just over 1/2 mile.
+Take a right onto Skyline drive where you’ll connect to the Old CCC trail entrance.
+The race course will take you up the Old CCC trail to Skyline and then make our classic loop through Fort Davis (past all the old historic buildings) and back down the Skyline trail.
+You’ll retrace your steps back under the highway, and then back through the Primitive loop the same way you started.

-25k - 2050’ gain | map | stations | cX Rating™️: 230.5 / Very Hard
+25k - 2050’ gain | map | stations | cX Rating™️: 220.8 / Very Hard

-Actual mileage = 17 Mile (a long 25k)
+*Actual mileage = 17 Mile (a TEXAS sized 25k)

 *routes may be subject to change